Block USB Drives on Windows using Intune remediations

 Source: Microsoft

-After several iterations and testing, I have successfully created a script that works well on both Windows 10 and Windows 11 devices.
+After several iterations and testing, I have successfully created the scripts that works fine on both Windows 10 and Windows 11 devices.
 The script effectively blocks USB access by creating a registry key named RemovableStorageDevices.
+Under this registry key, I will create a registry entry called Deny_All and set its value to 1, preventing access to removable storage devices.

-I copied and modified the Powershell script from the blog post: Powershell to test If registry key and value exist and tested it on Windows 10 and Windows 11 devices.
+For checking if the registry key and value exists, I have referred to and modified the Powershell script from the blog post: Powershell to test If registry key and value exist.

 Note